rusty-bob/MegaIdler/config/battling.md

 **stance**:
 battle stance. can be one of:
-- "BALANCED"
+- "Balanced"
-- "OFFENSIVE"
+- "Offensive"
-- "DEFENSIVE"
+- "Defensive"
-- "AGILE"
+- "Agile"
-- "DEXTEROUS"
+- "Dexterous"

 **food_id**:
 The type of food that should be brought to battle.